Get Involved. Make the Most of I-House.

 We will update this page with opportunities as they arise throughout the year.

 Looking forward to working with you!

-First review of application materials will be Friday, December 1, 2017.
-Applications will be reviewed on a rolling basis until positions are filled.
+First review of application materials will be Monday, May 21, 2018.
 Applicants must be a current UC Berkeley student (graduate or undergraduate) and I-House Resident to apply.
 International students must have permission to work in the U.S. Work study accepted.
 Successful candidates will be subjected to a background check, which may affect their ability to be hired.